Internship Program Development and Student Recruitment

 The Mavs EDGE Internship Program

-The EDGE Program (Economic Development through Guidance Education) is a dedicated internship initiative with the goal of developing experiential learning opportunities or internships to be filled exclusively by UTA students.
-Through participation in this program, partner employers will receive specialized program services including, position development support, resume collection, and screening services as well as on-campus recruitment planning.
+The University of Texas at Arlington's Economic Development through Guidance Education Program (EDGE) is a dedicated internship initiative with the goal of developing experiential learning opportunities for UTA students.
+Through participation in this program, our employer partners receive specialized services including, program support, expanded marketing opportunities, and event discounts.

 Employer services include: